 Want to book a holiday or buy a new sofa?
 You can make a purchase and then repay the balance over the course of several months.

-A credit card can help cover repairs or unexpected expenses.
+A credit card can help cover repairs, or unexpected expenses.

-Before you apply for a credit card, there are some key things to think about:
+Before you apply for a credit card, there are some key things to think about.

-With a credit card you may be able to spend more than you’re really comfortable with.
+With a credit card you may be able to spend more than you’re comfortable with.
 Before taking one out, consider how you’ll handle any temptation and whether it’s the right option for you.
 If you decide it is, then you could set yourself some rules for spending.
-This can be simple things such as to only spend within a certain amount each month, or to only use it for emergencies or big purchases.
+These can be simple things such as to only spend within a certain amount each month, or to only use it for emergencies or big purchases.

 If you’re going to carry a balance, however, it may be worth looking for a card with the lowest possible interest rate.
 Keep in mind that you don’t want to be setting yourself up with long term debt – so carrying a debt indefinitely is not what a credit card should be used for.

-APR is the way lenders describe the cost of borrowing money over a year – taking into account the purchase interest rate and fees associated with a credit card.
-When comparing credit cards you can look at the representative APR to get an idea of how much a credit card could potentially cost you.
+APR is the way lenders describe the cost of borrowing money over a year – taking into account the purchase interest rate and fees associated with having the credit card, such as an annual fee.

 You can apply for an HSBC credit card if you:

-Some credit cards may have additional eligibility requirements, for example HSBC’s Premier Credit Card is only available to HSBC Premier Customers.
+Some credit cards may have additional eligibility requirements, for example HSBC’s Premier Credit Card is only available to HSBC Premier customers.